Leptogenesis in a Left-Right Symmetric Model with double seesaw: Connecting low-scale and high-scale CP violation

 Simplifying for $M_{RS}$, we get the final expression as:

 Now by using the Eq. (\ref{UNUnu}) and (\ref{screeningNew}), and extracting the square root of matrices in Eq. (\ref{MRSfirst}), we get the expression for $M_D$:

-The full derivation of $M_D$ obtained in Eq.~(\ref{MDexpression}) is given in Appendix \ref{MDappendix}.
-We have thus connected low and high-scale CP violations through Eq.~(\ref{MDexpression}), as $M_D$ is expressed in terms of $U_\nu\equiv U_{PMNS}$.
-We consider normal ordering (NO) mass spectrum for active neutrinos as in Eq. (\ref{NOlightneutrino}) to derive the structure of $M_D$.
-The masses of heavy neutrinos are $m_{N_i}$, such that $m_{N_1}<m_{N_2}<m_{N_3}$.
+The full derivation of $M_D$ obtained in Eq.~(\ref{MDexpression}) is given in Appendix \ref{AppendixMD}.
+We have thus connected low- and high-scale CP violations through Eq.~(\ref{MDexpression}), as $M_D$ is expressed in terms of $U_\nu\equiv U_{PMNS}$.
+The masses of heavy neutrinos are denoted by $m_{N_i}$ ($i=1,2,3$), with $m_{N_1}<m_{N_2}<m_{N_3}$.
 Using these in Eq. (\ref{MDexpression}),we have matrix structure of $M_D$ as follows: